griffio/griffio.github.io/_posts/2015-09-18-Clojure-Applied-Review.md

 **This is for intermediate Clojurist**; who is familiar with the syntax - has solved puzzles in the REPL - ready to begin their journey into real development practices.

-The introduction to this book proposes that a commitment to the Clojure language begins in the middle stage.
-The learning curve would be steeper if the developer had to master all the implementation details.
+**"From Practice to Practitioner" is the subtitle of Clojure Applied; an introduction in this book proposes that the commitment to learing the Clojure way of thinking begins in a longer middle stage of real work.

 **As part of the Pragmatic Bookshelf** series the writing tone in “Clojure Applied” follows the question - What is the problem space this book is trying to solve?